Efficient Implementation of Relativistic Coupled Cluster Linear Response Theory in Combination with Perturbation Sensitive Natural Spinors and Cholesky Decomposition Treatment of Two-electron Integrals: Abstract

 \section{Abstract}

 We present an efficient implementation of the low-cost linear-response coupled-cluster singles and doubles (LR-CCSD) method for computing static and frequency-dependent polarizabilities in systems with significant relativistic and electron-correlation effects.
-The approach employs X2C-based Hamiltonians (X2CAMF and X2CMP) and incorporates Cholesky decomposition to reduce memory requirements.
-In the current implementation, costly three- and four-external index integrals are generated on the fly, eliminating the need for their storage.
-Benchmark results indicate that the X2CMP Hamiltonian provides more consistent performance than X2CAMF, particularly for large and highly augmented basis sets.
-The proposed FNS++CD-X2CMP-LR-CCSD method shows excellent agreement with four-component reference values across a wide range of systems.
-Additionally, different strategies for constructing the FNS++ basis were assessed, and an averaged density approach was found to offer a favorable balance between accuracy and computational cost.
-On average, about 73\% of the virtual spinor space is removed, demonstrating the efficiency and consistency of the FNS++ density-based truncation approach.
-The present implementation enables accurate and scalable relativistic response calculations for large molecular systems, as demonstrated by the calculation of the static polarizability of the Uranium Hexafluoride complex with a triple-zeta basis set more than 1400 basis functions.
+The implementation combines X2C-based Hamiltonians (X2CAMF and X2CMP), perturbation-sensitive natural spinors (FNS++), and Cholesky decomposition (CD)- based treatment of two-electron integrals to reduce both the computational and memory demands of relativistic LR-CCSD calculations.
+Benchmark calculations reveal that X2CMP exhibits more robust behavior than X2CAMF in the presence of highly augmented basis sets.
+The proposed FNS++CD-X2CMP-LR-CCSD approach reproduces four-component reference values with excellent accuracy across a diverse set of atomic and molecular systems.
+Additionally, different strategies for constructing the FNS++ basis were assessed, and the averaged-density approach was found to offer a favorable balance between accuracy and computational cost.
+Across the benchmark systems considered in this work, approximately 70\% of the virtual spinor space can be removed with the FNS++ approach.
+The present implementation enables accurate and scalable relativistic response calculations for large molecular systems, as demonstrated by the computation of the static and dynamic polarizabilities of uranium hexafluoride using a triple-zeta basis comprising more than 1,400 basis functions.